Is it safe to go to the Holy Land?

 The last time it was truly too dangerous to travel to Israel for a pilgrimage was during the Yom Kippur war of 1973.
 There has been sporadic violence since then.
 But it has never even come close to posing a threat to pilgrims or a cause for canceling a pilgrimage.

 I mentioned the high murder rate in Chicago and Baltimore earlier.
-Would I go to either city?
+Would I travel to either of these cities?
 Of course!
-I spent two wonderful days in Chicago a few months back, and my daughter got married in Baltimore in July.
-When it comes to both cities, I just know the places NOT to go.
-I and our Jerusalem tour company also no where NOT to go in the Holy Land.
+I spent two wonderful days in Chicago a while back, and my daughter got married in Baltimore in July 2015.
+When it comes to both cities, I happen to know the places NOT to go.
+I and our Jerusalem tour company also know where NOT to go in the Holy Land.

 Yours in Christ,